xingstar007/php-apkparser/README.md

 <application android:icon="@drawable/mushrooms" android:label="Mushrooms"/>
 ...
 ```
-...which upon APK compilation are converted into reference IDs and now parsed by the parser
+...which upon APK compilation are converted into resource IDs and now parsed by the parser
 into hex codes for convenience.

 ```php
 printf("%s", $apk->get_androidversion_name()); // prints '@<hex>', e.g.: '@7f0b000d'
 ```

-These reference IDs have to be decoded:
+These resource IDs have to be decoded:

 ```php
 $arscobj = $apk->get_android_resources();